Skip to content

 There was not an airport in Wales that met the criteria of the study due to night-time noise exposure being low around airports in Wales.
 Belfast City Airport does not have night-time flights, and therefore did not meet the criteria.
 We did consider Belfast International, but ultimately chose other airports because of the relatively small population exposed to night-time aviation noise around this airport.

-Data is being collected through an online survey.
-Those who don’t want to complete online can take part by completing the survey on paper instead.
-Those who consent to being contacted about the objective sleep study and take part, will be involved in recording their sleep for a one-week period using a Bittium Faros 180 device.
+For Phase One, data was collected through an online survey.
+Those who didn’t want to complete the survey online could take part by completing it on paper instead.
+Those who consent to being contacted about the objective sleep study and take part, will record their sleep using a Bittium Faros 180 device and sound in their home using a Svantek Sound Level Meter for seven nights.

 We take great care to protect the confidentiality of the information people give us.
-NatCen will handle all data in accordance with the UK General Data Protection Regulation (UK GDPR).
+NatCen, St George’s, and DfT will handle all data in accordance with the UK General Data Protection Regulation (UK GDPR).

-For more information about how we deal with personal information you can read the privacy notice here: www.natcen.ac.uk/annesurvey/privacy.
+For more information about how we deal with personal information from Phase One you can read the privacy notice here.

 The sample frame for this study (i.e. the postcode address file (PAF)), is the most common sample frame of addresses used in surveys in the UK.
 It is used by many large-scale national surveys including the National Travel Survey, British Social Attitudes Survey, and the Annual Population Survey.
 It is common practice to select a stratified random sample of addresses to participate in PAF surveys to ensure that addresses from many different types of areas are included in the sample.
 We tested this approach in a pilot study around Manchester, Heathrow, East Midlands and Glasgow airports.
 The pilot study used a slightly different sample design to the mainstage so that response rates of addresses in different noise strata could be tested and oversampling of addresses in high noise areas could be used to inform the mainstage study sampling strategy.